 Decisions of the Station management with respect to the Contest are final.

-NUMBER (_) prizewinner(s) will be selected in the Contest during the following periods of time (“Drawing Periods”)

-One (1) prize winner will be selected on MONTH, DAY, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible online entries received between TIME + TIME ZONE and TIME + TIME ZONE on MONTH, DAY, YEAR.
+Ten (10) winner(s) will be selected in a random drawing of all eligible online entries received prior to the end of the Entry Period.

-[ADD OR DELETE AS MANY TIMES AS NECESSARY BASED ON NUMBER OF DRAWINGS]

-Odds of winning depend upon the number of eligible online entries received during the applicable Drawing Period.
+Odds of winning depend upon the number of eligible online entries received.

-Entries are specific to each designated Drawing Period and will not be included in subsequent drawings.

-In the event of a tie for a prize, the tie breaker will be determined from among all tied potential winner(s) by the Contest Sponsor.
-The Contest Sponsor, at its sole discretion, shall make the final decision to resolve any tie.

 Winners must listen to the Station to win but do not need to be present to win.

-All prizes may be picked up at the office of the Station at between regular business hours of 8:00 a.m.
+All prizes may be picked up at the office of the Station at 280 Commerce Circle, Sacramento, CA 958 between regular business hours of 8:00 a.m.
 5:00 p.m.
-If a winner chooses to have a prize shipped, the Winner will be required to sign a release that the Station and any Released Parties (defined below) are not responsibility if the prize is late, lost, stolen, misdirected, undeliverable, or damaged during shipping.
-In such cases, there is no purchase necessary to enter or win, except for reasonable postage and handling fees the amount of which shall not exceed $1.50 plus the actual cost of postage to ship the prize.

-Potential winner(s) will be notified of winning by telephone at the time of the drawing.
+Potential winner will be notified of winning by name announcement son air at 8:00am (PST), 12:00pm (PST), 3:00pm (PST) and 5:00pm (PST) Monday – Friday from March 18, 2019 – March 29, 2019 or until ten (10) prizewinners are selected, whichever occurs first.
+After the name announcement, the winner will have ten (10) minutes to call back at (916) 766-5969 and claim the prize.
+In the event that the selected winner is disconnected or is found to be ineligible, that winner will not win a prize and the next eligible winner who successfully makes it through on the call-in line and completes the call will be a winner.
 Prize(s) will be awarded only upon confirmation of eligibility and completion of all requisite releases.
-Upon notification or notification attempt, the potential winner(s) will be required to respond to such notification attempt and must execute and return, along with the guest(s) of the winner(s), an IRS Form W-9, affidavit of acceptance, eligibility, liability, publicity release, and if applicable, Contest Sponsor liability release forms within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited.
+Upon notification or notification attempt, the potential winner(s) will be required to respond to such notification attempt and must execute and return an IRS Form W-9, affidavit of acceptance, eligibility, liability, publicity release, and if applicable, Contest Sponsor liability release forms within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited.
 If a winner has not reached the age of majority in his/her state of residence, the prize(s) will be awarded in the name of his/her parent or legal guardian.
 If a potential winner(s) is deemed ineligible for any reason, cannot be contacted, fails to sign and return the fully-executed affidavit of eligibility and/or liability/publicity release within the required time period, or if a prize or prize notification is returned as undeliverable, the potential winner forfeits the prize(s).
 The Station or Contest Administrator or Sponsor is not responsible for any changes in an entrant or winner’s email address, phone number, mailing address or other contact information.

 CONDITIONS